-5.4.9.25.4.3.5 Character Measurement fields Only shall contain only printable characters (ASCII characters 32 through 126) may be used in Character value fields.

-5.4.9.35.4.3.5.1 Character valueMeasurement fields must start and end with a single quotation symbol (' ASCII Character 39).

-NOTE - The purpose of the quotations is to separate Character valueMeasurement fields from each other and from other data fields.
+- 5.4.3.5 Character Measurement fields shall contain only printable characters (ASCII characters 32 through 126). - 5.4.3.5.1 Character Measurement fields must start and end with a single quotation symbol ('ASCII Character 39). - NOTE The purpose of the quotations is to separate Character Measurement fields from each other and from other data fields.

-5.4.9.4 5.4.3.5.2 Single quotation symbols (' which is ASCII Character 39) within Character ValueMeasurement fields shall be represented by two adjacent single quotation symbols.

-Note:NOTE - \ \ The use of single quotation symbols within Character ValueMeasurement fields should be avoided because it could cause confusion.

-5.4.105.4.3.6 Binary fields shall consist a single digit; either zero ("0") or one ("1").
+- 5.4.3.5.2 Single quotation symbols (' which is ASCII Character 39) within Character Measurement fields shall be represented by two adjacent single quotation symbols. - NOTE The use of single quotation symbols within Character Measurement fields should be avoided because it could cause confusion. - 5.4.3.6 Binary fields shall consist a single digit; either zero ("0") or one ("1").